-Microsurgical vasectomy reversal using a state of the art, high-powered surgical microscope and the highest quality microsurgical instruments is superior to operating without a microscope.
+Microsurgical vasectomy reversal using a high-powered surgical microscope and microsurgical instruments is superior to operating without a microscope.
 Microsurgical techniques enable optimal visualisation of the vas deferens allowing accurate and precise placement of each suture.
-Using a multi-layered technique of extremely fine sutures provides far better results than older less precise methods.
+Using a multi-layered technique of extremely fine sutures provides better results than older less precise methods.

 You will have a general anaesthetic for your operation.

 Two incisions of about 2.5cm are made on either side of the scrotum above the testes.
 These permit access to the vasectomy sites.

 The site of the vasectomy is identified.
 The amount of vas deferens which is absent or damaged is assessed.
 Occasionally so much vas deferens has been damaged that it is necessary to consider the surgical technique called microsurgical vaso-epididymostomy.
 Extremely rarely the upper part of the vasectomy site is too high in the groin to allow reversal on that side.

 The vas deferens is then dissected free of the surrounding tissue, back to normal vas deferens above and below the vasectomy site.
 Having dissected the vas deferens free, it is precisely cut on either side of the vasectomy site so that normal open tube is available for reanastomosis bypassing the vasectomy site.